Gary Scott Smith

 Tue, December 02, 2008

 Barack Obama and the Church

 The question of where Barack Obama and his family will go to church after he takes office is attracting a lot of media attention.
-As the author of "Faith and the Presidency: From George Washington to ...
+As the author of "Faith and the Presidency: From George ...